harrydwa/COMP4137-Group-Project/README.md

 This forms the foundation of the blockchain's value transfer system, with cryptographic security ensuring transaction authenticity.

+Merkle tree :
+First , we need to create a merkle object  and contain a list that contain all transactions.
+Second ,we need to call the merkle tree method caluclate().
+Third, we can calculate the leaves nodes after we valid each transaction.
+Fourth , we can calcualte the each non-leaaf node and root node floor by recursion .
+Fifth , we will store the root in the file for later check .
+Sixth , we can use the method  validmerkletree() to valid the root by calcualte the root again to check whether they are the same .

 Total Execution Time: 5-15 minutes